Legal Status in Switzerland

 Strategies for Long-Term Use

-With good tolerability, you can simply continue treatment lifelong.
-Regular doctor checks once yearly are recommended.
-Dosage can be adjusted if needed.
+With good tolerability, continuation can be discussed with a physician.
+Regular checks are useful; dosage can be adjusted if needed.

 Online Prescription with orva